 Patio and terrace roofing can made of materials such as glass, fabric, reed or wood, fixed or mobile, and some are flexible and can even be adjusted when it is needed with a click of a remote control.

 But the question is: Which terrace roofing is the right one?
-At homify, we have a wide range of options available, and some of them are even more detailed.
+At homify, we have a wide range of options available, designed by architects and interior designers, and some of them are even more detailed.

 The tried and tested version is a pergola-type covered with traditional roof shingles.
 This is quick and easy to build because a part is attached directly to the house and its stability is obtained by the wooden pillar construction on the opposite side.
 Fast growing vines give the terraced roof its shade and exudes a rustic and romantic appearance.
 Caution: When planting, always make sure that it does not attack the foundation of the house so it doesn't weaken the structure of the walls.

 An extremely flexible variant of the roofing of a terrace is this: If you want to enjoy the full portion of the sun, you simply remove the textile.
 On the other hand, if rain is to be expected, the textile can be stretched to cover the entire frame of the roof ceiling, and after the season, you can simply take off the fabric and wash them out.
 Also, interestingly enough, notice how its poles are bolted onto the walls instead of the floor.

 Or how about this filigree type of ceiling for the patio?
 It hardly keeps out the rain unless you have a fiberglass cover on top of the material, but nonetheless, it still provides good sun protection.
 So if you are looking for a solution that simply filters the light and at the same time, utilizing a sustainable natural material for the terracing roofing, then the choice is a reed-roofed variant.